Labour Leave

 Labour Leave is a Eurosceptic campaign group in the United Kingdom.
-The group is unofficially affiliated with the Labour Party, and campaigned for the United Kingdom to vote to withdraw from the European Union, in the June 2016 EU Referendum.
+The group is not officially affiliated with the Labour Party, and, contrary to the Party's position, campaigned for the United Kingdom to vote to withdraw from the European Union, in the June 2016 EU Referendum.
 The group was led by eurosceptic Labour MPs: Graham Stringer, Kelvin Hopkins, and Roger Godsiff.

 Kate Hoey was another co chair in the group, until she reportedly resigned in February 2016.
 Labour MP Gisela Stuart did not participate in the group, instead chairing the official leave campaign, Vote Leave.